-To find a network pharmacy, you can look in your Pharmacy Directory, visit our website (careoregonadvantage.org/pharmacy), and/or call Customer Service (phone numbers are printed on the back cover of this booklet.)
+To find a network pharmacy, you can look in your Pharmacy Directory, visit our website (careoregonadvantage.org/pharmacy), and/or call Customer Service.

 You may go to any of our network pharmacies.

 What if the pharmacy you have been using leaves the network?